 Between 1869 and 1919, the Grand Army of the Republic and other groups met in the old courthouse.
 Beginning in 1926, it was used as a community center.
 Between August and October of that year, the Return Jonathan Meigs DAR replaced the roof and made other repairs.

-From 1946 - 1951, the Return Jonathan Meigs DAR Chapter came to the rescue again, making much needed repairs with an Estate Gift left by Mary Bennett.
+From 1946 - 1951, the Return Jonathan Meigs DAR Chapter came to the rescue again, making much needed repairs financed by an estate gift left by Mary Bennett.

 In 1959, the Chester Grange remodeled the inside of the building and began holding their meetings there.